velartrill/velartrill.github.io/orig/conspirators.md

 "Yes~?"

 "I… uh, right, yeah, no, this is a… a good idea," I finish lamely.
-"Helps our, our… our cover, right?"
+"Helps with our, our… our cover, right?"

 "Our *cover~?"* he teases.
 "And what would that be, Rei?
 Boyfriend and girlfriend?
 Husband and wife?
 Please, I'm all ears -- you're way better attuned to the streets here; best let you handle the sneaky stuff, _ne?"_